lusid1/nploader_mod/README.txt

 Do not mix with the npdrm_free plugin.
 Use the npdrm_free_mod plugin instead.

 Changelog:
-v1.0 MOD:
+v1.1 MOD:
+      Improved DLC folder redirection compatability
+      Skip DLC redirection when the file does not exist at the custom DLC location. v1.0 MOD:
       Added support for encrypted DLC v0.9: Fixed bug with redirection on np_rename.